OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 - Updating an existing view/stored procedure -> As long as columns aren't removed from a view, this should be fine.
 If columns are removed, then the process to delete columns from above should be followed.
 - Removing a view/stored procedure -> Very similar process to removing columns.
 Except there won't be data, just references in code and potentially other stored procedures.

-## Multiple Applications connecting to a single database

-I've worked on an application which was one of dozen or so which connected to the same database.
-The application list was split amongst three or four teams.
-To keep things somewhat organized all common tables and stored procedures were in the `dbo` schema, while tables and stored procedures only used by a single application where in an application schema.
-That reduces possible database changes to add only to the `dbo` schema, while having a bit more flexibility in the application schema.

 ## Wrapping Up

-If you takeaway anything from this post it is this: Blue/Green deployments with a database will require more planning on how a change is implemented than doing a standard deployment with an outage.
+Blue/Green deployments with a database will require more planning on how a change is implemented than doing a standard deployment with an outage.
 It is a lot like playing chess, where you will have to think several steps ahead.
 Blue/Green deployments are not for every application.
 It requires the right alignment of architecture, infrastructure and tooling.
 If you are considering Blue/Green deployments, take a feature with a database change and walk through what it would take to implement that using a Blue/Green deployment strategy.
 Do you have to change anything in your application's architecture?
 Is the necessary infrastructure, such as a load balancer and additional VMs, in place?
 Can your CI/CD tool support blue/green deployments?

+In terms of time, the initial cost to do Blue/Green deployments can be high.
+That cost is worth it when it is possible to deploy a change in the middle of the day.
+Being able to do that opens up so many different possibilities.
+Soon the conversation will move from "how can I deploy in the middle of the day" to "with Blue/Green deployments in place, am I now able to beta test new features with some customers?"
+Blue/Green Deployments feels like it is the end of the CI/CD journey.
+Once the deployments reach that point, everything will be awesome.
+I'd argue that is just the beginning.